Cauchy problem for integrable discrete equations on quad-graphs: Initial value problems

 \section{Initial value problems}

-Let us consider the IVP (or Cauchy) problem for a discrete equation on a quad-graph $\G$ with initial data on a connected subgraph $P.$ In most of the examples we consider $P$ is a {\it simple path} which is a connected sequence of the edges of the graph without self-intersections.
+Let us consider the initial value problem (or Cauchy problem) for a discrete equation on a quad-graph $\Gamma$ with initial data on a connected subgraph $P$.
+In most of the examples we consider $P$ is a {\em simple path} which is a connected sequence of the edges of the graph without self-intersections.

-Slightly abusing terminology we say that such a Cauchy problem is {\it correct} if for the generic initial data the solution exists and unique (without investigation of the stability question).
-For finite graphs this is certainly justified since the stability is automatic then.
+\begin{definition} A Cauchy problem for equation (\ref{Q}) on a finite, simply-connected, planar quad-graph $\Gamma$ with a proper labelling and initial data on a connected subgraph $P$ is called {\em well-posed} if a nonsingular solution exists and is unique for generic initial data. \end{definition}

+It should be stressed that the singular solutions are not taken into account.
+For instance, the Cauchy problem is not well-posed even if it admits a unique solution, but it is singular for generic initial data.
+Conversely, if the problem admits several singular solutions apart from the unique nonsingular one then the problem is considered well-posed.

-Let us first compare the number of equations and unknowns for the given quad-graph $\G$.
-We assume that $\G$ is simply connected and finite, and contains $F$ faces and $V$ vertices, from which $V_b$ ones belong to the boundary.
+Let us first compare the number of equations and unknowns for the given quad-graph $\Gamma$.
+We assume that $\Gamma$ is simply connected and finite, and contains $F$ faces and $V$ vertices, from which $V_b$ ones belong to the boundary.
 Now apply the double counting of the angles in all faces (we assume for simplicity that each edge is a straight line, which, of course, is not necessary; the Euler formula provides the universal method).
 Since the sum of angles in each quadrilateral is equal to $2\pi$, hence the total sum is equal to $2\pi F$.
 On the other hand, summation over the vertices gives $2\pi(V-V_b)$ for the interior nodes plus $\pi(V_b-2)$ for the boundary, so that the following equality holds:

-This means that in order to balance the number of equations and unknowns one has to to assign initial data in some $\frac12V_b+1$ vertices.
-These vertices are not necessarily lie on the boundary, as the simplest example of a staircase in rectangular domain of the square lattice demonstrates (see Fig.\,\ref{fig:rect}; here and everywhere initial data are marked by solid line).
+This means that in order to balance the number of equations and unknowns one has to to assign initial data in some $\frac{1}{2}V_b+1$ vertices.
+These vertices are not necessarily lie on the boundary, as the simplest example of a staircase in rectangular domain of the square lattice demonstrates (see Fig.~\ref{fig:rect}; here and everywhere initial data are marked by solid line).